kapunga/config-talk/slides/slides.md

 ```
 <!-- .element: class="fragment" data-fragment-index="2" -->

+Note: Start by talking about the convenience of having access to the Java ecosystem.
-Note: We'd like to ergonomics that are more idiomatically Scala, something that is generic, but also with type safety.
+We'd like to ergonomics that are more idiomatically Scala, something that is generic, but also with type safety.

 ---
 ### Building our API